INSTRUCTIONS TO AUTHORS

 CONCLUSION

-Conclusion should be provided under separate heading and highlight new aspects arising from the study.
+Conclusion should be provided under a separate heading and highlight new aspects arising from the study.
 It should be in accordance with the objectives.
 No recommendations are needed under this heading.

 CONFLICT OF INTEREST